Economy of Kenya

-Economic history
+History

-The Kenyan coastal strip was integrated into the world economy by ancient world trade routes that spanned Africa, Asia and Europe between 70 AD and 1500 AD.
-Foreign merchants brought their merchandise to Kenyan coast and left with African goods.
-In 1499 AD, Vasco da Gama returned from discovering the sea route to India through South Africa.
+Between 70 AD and 1500 AD, trade routes — spanning Africa, Asia and Europe — integrated the Kenyan coastal strip into the world economy.
+Foreign merchants would bring their merchandise to the Kenyan coast and leave with African goods.

+In 1499 AD, Vasco da Gama, a Portuguese explorer, returned to Europe after discovering the sea route to India through South Africa.
 This new route allowed European nations to dominate the trade economy of the East African coast, with the Portuguese entrenching themselves in the 16th and 17th centuries.
-In the 18th century the Portuguese were replaced in this East African economic corridor by Omani Arabs.
+In the 18th century, the Portuguese were replaced in this East African economic corridor by Omani Arabs.
 Eventually, the British replaced the Omani Arabs.
-In 1895 they dominated the coastal strip, and by 1920 they had followed the interior trade routes all the way to the Buganda Kingdom.
-To make this ancient economic trade route more profitable, the British used Indian laborers to build a railway from Mombasa at the coast to Kampala, the capital of Buganda kingdom, following the old trade route.
+In 1895 they dominated the coastal strip; by 1920, they had followed the interior trade routes all the way to the Buganda Kingdom.
+To make this ancient economic trade route more profitable, the British used Indian labourers to build a railway from Mombasa at the coast to Kampala, the capital of Buganda kingdom, following old trade routes.
 Major towns were founded along the railway line, backed by European settler farming communities.
-The Indian laborers who did not return to India after railway construction ended were the first to establish shops (dukawallahs) in these towns.
+The Indian labourers who did not return to India after railway construction ended were the first to establish shops (dukawallahs) in these towns.

 During the colonial period, the European settler farming community and the Indian dukawallahs established the foundations of the modern formal Kenyan economy.
 Prominent examples of Asian-Kenyan business owners whose businesses started as dukawallahs include Manu Chandaria and Madatally Manji.
-While Europeans and Indians enjoyed strong economic growth between 1920 and 1963, Africans were deprived of their land, dehumanized, and forced to work for minimal pay under extremely poor working conditions through a well-established system of racial segregation.
+While Europeans and Indians enjoyed strong economic growth between 1920 and 1963, Africans were deprived of their land, dehumanised, and forced to work for minimal pay under extremely poor working conditions through a well-established system of racial segregation.